Autism Evaluations in Montana

 Feeling “different” or misunderstood, without a clear explanation

-An autism assessment in Montana can provide clarity, validate experiences, and guide supports for school, work, or daily life.
+An autism assessment can provide clarity, validate experiences, and guide supports for school, work, or daily life.

 Signs of Autism in Children, Teens, and Adults

-Autism can present differently at each age.
-Signs that may indicate the need for autism testing in Montana include:
+Autism can present differently at every age.
+Some signs of a need for autism testing may include:

 Challenges with transitions or unexpected changes